TuskAW/3d-guided-genai-rtx/README.md

 Click the Run button.

 The first time the FLUX NIM is utilized it will need to download models from NVIDIA NGC and setup the FLUX NIM container, this process can take up to 20 minutes or more depending on the connection speed.
-Note that if it takes >30 minutes to run, it may time out and give an error.
-If so, you'll need to run it a second time, which should succeed.

-# Guided GenAI Workflow

 There will be an initial connection delay when first connecting to the NIM during a session which may take between 2-5 minutes.